pittcsc/pittcswiki/docs/how-to-write-a-good-guide.md

 We write them in Markdown.

-To add a guide, open a PR, and create an appropiate markdown file in the `pages` folder.
+To add a guide, open a PR, and create an appropiate markdown file in the `srcs/guides` folder.

 ## How to Create a Guide

 Say you wish to create a new guide on how to study abroad.

-1. Add a new markdown file under `src/pages/guides`.
-Say, `study-abroad.md`.
+1. Add a new markdown file under `src/guides`, in the specific topic.
+Say, `study-abroad.md` under the `academics` folder.
 2. Make sure to add a frontmatter to your file.
 This is basically meta information at the top of your file.

 ```